armcknight/mtg/README.md

             - [x] automate downloading bulk data dumps
             - [ ] automatically determine if local data is out of date and automatically download a newer version of it before spinning up the HTTP server (or even while it's running if it's daemonized?)
     - [ ] personal notes and tags/keywords
-- [x] Allow multiple input CSVs
-    - [x] Actually, don't do this. only allow one csv or one directory. this allows making the path argument optional, for operations that don't need a path argument, like `--migrate`
-- [x] Handle folders of CSVs to process
-- [x] Custom location of managed CSVs
 - Translating between different services' card list formats
     - Export to CSV formats for other services/apps:
         - [ ] lion's eye iOS app